ninondrik/TaxiService/README.md

 ## Getting Started

-I've created this application for diploma work at the college.
-It contains [microservice](https://github.com/anonlatte/taxiGrpcService) which has been written with Go and gRPC, [driver's application](https://github.com/anonlatte/TaxiService/tree/master/drivers_app), [user's application](https://github.com/anonlatte/TaxiService/tree/master/customers_app) and primitive [disptatcher's application](https://github.com/anonlatte/DispatcherApp) are written with Kotlin.
+I have created this application for diploma work at my college.
+It contains [microservice](https://github.com/anonlatte/taxiGrpcService), which has been written with Go and gRPC, [driver's application](https://github.com/anonlatte/TaxiService/tree/master/drivers_app), [user's application](https://github.com/anonlatte/TaxiService/tree/master/customers_app) and primitive [disptatcher's application](https://github.com/anonlatte/DispatcherApp) were written with Kotlin.
 Desktop application (__dispactcher's app__) uses JavaFX12.
-As a database was chosen MySQL because of the comfortable data presentation.
+MySQL was chosen as a database due to its comfortable data presentation.

 ### Prerequisites
 - Docker